lcordenod/42_www_hypertube/README.md

 - Verifying (as said earlier) if input is in the right format required

 Once user is created, he will be receive an email to verify his account, while account isn't validated, he wont be able to access the app (a message will be displayed to inform him).

+User can also choose to register/login with:
+* Facebook
+* Twitter
+* Google
+* 42 intra

+If username/email already exists, account will be merge and user will be able to connect via multiple methods.

 ### Forgot and change of password